PooMac/Optimizations-in-Snowpark-Python/README.md

 ## Overview

-This guide contains key tips for optimal performance when using Snowpark Python.
-The guide is broken up into multiple notebooks, each covering a key concept that can improve performance and/or efficiency while running workloads in Snowpark.
+This guide has been designed to provide key tips for achieving optimal performance when using Snowpark Python.
+It is divided into multiple notebooks, each of which covers a specific concept that can help improve performance and efficiency when running workloads in Snowpark.
+These tips can help users maximize the potential of the Snowpark framework and optimize their Snowpark Python code for better performance.

 ## First - Prefer Snowpark df over Pandas df